bigboards/bigboards-docs/docs/software/migrate.md

 ## Installing the `bb` CLI on Genesis
 **Remark**
-This procedure should only be applied when your Hex is running on the *genesis* version of the firmware.
+This procedure should only be applied when your BigBoards device is running on the *genesis* version of the firmware.

 If you are running *genesis* you will notice the bb utility is not available.
 We only added it since *feniks* but there is an option to install it by hand.
 Follow these steps to get the `bb` CLI utility: